glue-viz/jupyter-output-monitor/README.md

 cell that takes the longest to fully execute will be expected to take less than this time.

-### Notebook copy
+## Generating a report

-To save a copy of the notebook with the profiling results and screenshots inserted after the executed code cells, include ``--notebook-copy /path/to/notebook.ipynb``.
+You can generate a copy of the input notebook with output screenshots and profiling results inserted by using e.g.:

+    jupyter-output-monitor report --notebook mynotebook.ipynb --results-dir=output

+Where ``--results-dir`` is the output directory generated with the ``monitor`` command.
+BY default, this will write a ``report.ipynb`` notebook, but you can overwrite the filename with ``--output-report-name``.